pharth/Nanas-code-review/README.md

 Step 2: Add Your Gemini API Key

 The extension requires a Gemini API key for certain features to work.
 You will need to insert your Gemini API key in the extension’s configuration.

 	1. Open the project folder and locate popup.js.
-	2. Add your Gemini API key to the appropriate location in popup.js where the API call is configured.
+	2. Add your Gemini API key to the appropriate location in popup.js where the API call is configured. \n
-	3. Save the file after making this change.
+	3. Save the file after making this change. \n

 Step 3: Start the Local Server

 The extension relies on a local server for processing the extracted data and calculating the similarity score.

 	1. Make sure you have the server code ready (not provided in this repo) and that it listens on http://localhost:8080.
 	2. Start the server.

  Step 4: Use the Extension